ragnvalds/Granheim_COPD/README.md

 # Granheim_COPD
-Code for runnin qPCR on Granheim COPD study.
+Code for running qPCR on Granheim COPD study.